American Express Is Making Smart Branded Content Millennials Will Love | Social

 With Vox, AmEx will sponsor The Goods by Vox, which includes 12 editorial videos and a newsletter, as well as Explainer videos (a format Vox has become famous for) about wise spending.
 They’ll also sponsor Eater’s Kitchen Gadget Test Show, with an emphasis on seeing which devices are worth the price.

-For Bustle, AmEx will have custom illustrated articles with advice on making sound financial decisions, to be coupled with digital banner ads.
+For Bustle, AmEx will have custom illustrated articles with advice on sound financial decisions, to be coupled with digital banner ads.

 What are the main takeaways here?